roman-milk/roman-milk.github.io/jessicas-change-management.md

+===

- ****** Jessica's Change Management Ch.
-06 ****** byCathartico© The guys picked a pair of slutty, clear, open-toed platform heels which could only be described as 'stripper heels'.
+The guys picked a pair of slutty, clear, open-toed platform heels which could only be described as 'stripper heels'.
 They were real ankle breakers with a 6" heel and 2" platform.
 When walking a circuit in the store, I instantly got a cramp in my lower legs.
 To be honest, I was staggering rather than walking and almost fell to my face.

  "Sum lil ditz cha're, huh?"
 D-Rod commented on my wobbly gait.
 "Guess ya need sum trainin', Missy."